 Dogs and Cats Veterinary Referral & Emergency is offering qualified candidates a 53-week rotating internship in small animal medicine and surgery.
 Our program is designed to prepare the motivated intern for residency training or high quality general practice.
 Our doctors have a passion for teaching and we are committed to graduating outstanding veterinarians from our internship program.

-Each intern will rotate through two week blocks on the following specialties: Surgery, Internal Medicine/Oncology, Neurology/Neurosurgery, Cardiology, and Radiology.
-Interns also rotate through overnight emergency duty, weekend emergency daytime shifts and holidays.
-There are three out-of-hospital rotations, each one week in duration.
-These will include and not be limited to opthomology, local general practice and advanced anesthesia training.
+Each intern will rotate through one-week blocks on the following specialties: Surgery, Internal Medicine, Oncology, Neurology/Neurosurgery, Cardiology (external), and Radiology.
+Interns also rotate through overnight emergency duty, daytime emergency shifts, and holidays.
+There are three additional external (outside of our facility) rotations, each one week in duration.
+These will include and not be limited to ophthalmology, local general practice and advanced anesthesia training.

-The staff doctors are highly trained professionals who are enthusiastic about their work, and as a result offer an exceptional support system.
+Our staff doctors are highly trained professionals who are enthusiastic about their work, and as a result, offer an exceptional support system within our teaching hospital.
 Our family atmosphere and personal mentoring provide the foundation upon which to build confidence, versatility, and expertise.
-We match a specialist with each intern for individual mentorship, and the intern coordinators also offer mentorship.
+We match a specialist or internship coordinator with each intern for individual mentorship and guidance throughout the year.

-Our practice is housed in a newly-renovated 12,000 square foot, state of the art facility with the most technologically advanced equipment, including digital radiography, a multislice CT, fluoroscopy, 2 ultrasound machines, ECG telemetry system, a full in-house laboratory, ability to monitor COP, 3 surgery suites.
+Our practice is housed in a 12,000 square foot state of the art facility with the most technologically advanced equipment, including digital radiography, a multi-slice CT, MRI, fluoroscopy, endoscopy, cystoscopy, bronchoscopy, laparoscopy, 2 ultrasound machines, telemetric ECG system, a fully integrated Idexx in-house laboratory, ability to monitor COP, and a surgery suite with 3 fully outfitted OR’s.

 We receive a steady volume of cases 24 hours a day.
-Interns on emergency duty have primary case responsibility and have direct support by a senior doctor until at least 11 pm on weekdays and during the day on weekends and holidays.
+Interns on emergency duty have primary case responsibility and have direct support by a senior clinician until 3 am 7 days a week.
 Interns also have constant access to phone consultation with senior clinicians and specialists 24 hours a day and specialists may be called in to perform advanced emergent procedures when deemed appropriate.

 Interns will be expected to participate in bi-weekly rounds conducted by the staff doctors.
-This will include lectures from specialists, journal club, radiology rounds, topic rounds, morbidity/mortality rounds, case reports, etc. There are also weekly in depth case discussion rounds with an internal medicine specialist.
-The cases discussed during these rounds will be chosen by the interns.
-Each intern will also be required to develop an in-house research project to be formally presented at the end of the internship year.
+This will include lectures from specialists, journal club, radiology rounds, topic rounds, case reports, etc. We hold weekly in-depth case discussion rounds with an internal medicine specialist, where cases discussed are chosen by the interns.
+Each intern will also be encouraged to develop an in-house research project to be formally presented at the end of the internship year.

-Benefits include health insurance and optional disability insurance, Maryland licensing fees, online access, a work email account, and 5 vacation days.
+Benefits include health insurance and optional disability insurance, Maryland licensing fees, on-site internet access, a work email account, and 5 vacation days.

 Bowie, Maryland is conveniently located between Washington, DC, Annapolis and Baltimore.
 Access to metro service to DC and Baltimore is within 2 miles of the practice.